By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The first thing you absolutely need to do to keep insulin and blood sugar in check is to limit your intake of sugar and high-glycemic, refined carbs (breads, pastas, pastries, cookies, etc.) in favor of foods that lower blood sugar, like lower-glycemic, complex carbs (whole grains), vegetables, and some high-fiber fruits.

-If you like sweet snacks, like dried fruit or chocolate, balance with nuts or cheese, or limit your portion sizes.
+If you like sweet snacks, like dried fruit or dark chocolate, balance with nuts or cheese or limit your portion sizes.
 Don’t snack absentmindedly; pay attention to the way they make you feel and learn to stop before your blood sugar spikes.
 You can treat yourself without harm, just be careful and find satisfaction in smaller amounts.

 Now, for those with blood sugar control issues, you unfortunately have to be stricter about sugar consumption.
 For example, higher sugar fruits like watermelon, papaya, and mango should be avoided.
 You should avoid sugar as much as you can, and make sure any indulgences are just one or two small bites and balanced by foods with higher fat and protein content.